The things that motivate us can differ from person to person, but regardless of how you get motivated, there are ways to make motivation work for you.

 3. The role in goal setting and achievement

-But different type of motivational drivers will lead to different kinds of goals set.
+But different motivational drivers will lead to different goals set.

 But if your goal is short-term, like finishing a report on time, or making sure you file your tax return by the deadline, extrinsic rewards/avoiding punishment may just do the trick.

 Just as with goal setting, extrinsic and intrinsic motivators differ regarding the day-to-day execution of your plans.

 When making motivation work gets hard, most self-improvement goals fail.